yafshar/xsum/README.md

 # Fast Exact Summation Using Small and Large Superaccumulators (XSUM)

-XSUM[1] is a library for performing exact summation using super-accumulators.
+[XSUM](#neal_2015) is a library for performing exact summation using super-accumulators.
+It provides methods for exactly summing a set of floating-point numbers, where using a simple summation and the rounding which happens after each addition could be an important factor in many applications.

-This library is easy to use header-only cross-platform C++11 implementation and also contains Python bindings.
+This library is an easy to use header-only cross-platform C++11 implementation and also contains Python bindings.

 The main algorithm is taken from the original C library [FUNCTIONS FOR EXACT SUMMATION](https://gitlab.com/radfordneal/xsum) described